Sunak considering raising state pensions and benefits with inflation

 Rishi Sunak is considering raising state pensions and benefits in line with inflation in a move that would likely usher in deeper public spending cuts elsewhere and higher tax rises.

-The Prime Minister and Chancellor Jeremy Hunt are considering imposing up to £60 billion in tax rises and spending cuts in the autumn budget on November 17.
+The prime minister and chancellor Jeremy Hunt are considering imposing up to £60billion in tax rises and spending cuts in the autumn budget on 17 November.

+Work and pensions secretary Mel Stride said that pensioners will be kept to the “forefront” of difficult decisions.

+He said: “Pensioners are absolutely at the forefront of the group that we want to really protect as much as we can through these difficult times.”

-The move could cost a combined £11 billion next year but would prevent a rebellion from some Tory MPs and avert at least some criticism of the challenging decisions being unfair.
+Raising state pensions and benefits could cost a combined £11bn next year but would prevent a rebellion from some Tory MPs.

-Members of Mr Sunak’s Cabinet including Michael Gove have previously warned against going back on the manifesto commitment of maintaining the pensions “triple lock” as inflation soars past 10%.
+Members of Mr Sunak’s Cabinet including Michael Gove have previously warned against going back on the manifesto commitment of maintaining the pensions “triple lock”.

 The Financial Times, which first reported the plans, said the move could raise at least half a billion pounds for the Treasury.